thedev-elites/CareerSync_MVP-FINAL/README.md

   - Built core API routes and services
   - Find out the ChatGPT 4o API To Enhance the form Filling Part by ChatGPT Processing

-### Contributors

-- **Rahul Sharma**:
-  - Worked on hackathon presentation
-  - Conducted research and testing
-  - Provided user feedback for platform improvement

-- **Mansi Yadav**:
-  - Assisted with hackathon presentation materials
-  - Participated in testing and quality assurance
-  - Provided user experience feedback

-- **Abhishek**:
-  - Contributed to research and testing
-  - Acted as a feedback user for platform refinement
-  - Assisted with documentation

 ## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🏆 Hackathon Project

-This project was created for the ITM University Gwalior Hackathon.
+This project was created for the Hackathon.
 We aimed to solve the problem of inefficient job searching and application processes by leveraging AI and automation technologies.

 ## 🙏 Acknowledgements